mVentory/Magento_GoogleTagManager/README.md

+This project has been discontinued.
+Check out our next project: a [4G security camera](https://sensorable.io).

 # Google Tag Manager

 A standard implementation of [Google Tag Manager][1] for [Magento][2], with data layer support for transaction and visitor data.